 Looking for another fun salsa to make?
 This is a super easy one to make and serve.
 No canning required!
 It’s my Pineapple Pear Salsa!

 Label each jar with the contents and date.
 Or you can get really fancy and make pretty labels.
-This will make about 24 pints.
+This will make about 12 pints, or I have used half pints and got about 24.

 This also makes great gifts!
 Who doesn’t love homemade foods?
 Add a bag of tortilla chips to a cute basket and you have a gourmet gift for that special occasion.